 A primary feature of SubjuGator 7 is the ability to sustain operation after a failure has occurred, where the failure can be of mechanical, electrical, or software origin.
 To achieve this goal, the vehicle is designed so that during a subsystem failure, the vehicle as a whole is still capable of completing a task, or at the very least, safely returning to a recovery point to be removed from the environment.
-A fault tolerant design motivates a modular system structure, with each module performing specific tasks while communicating with other modules via an ethernet medium.
+As an example, the redundant eight thruster design allows for the vehicle to maintain full six degree of freedom control in the event that on-board software detects a thruster failure.
+Design for fault tolerance also motivates a modular system structure, with each module performing specific tasks while communicating with other modules via an Ethernet medium.
 Modules are typically encapsulated in their own pressure vessel.
 Each pressure vessel is designed to meet the desired shallow water depth rating of 150 feet (approx. 45 meters).
 To achieve this constraint, all pressure vessels in the current configuration are manufactured from 6061-T6 aluminum alloy that is hard-anodized for electrical insulation and corrosion resistance.
-Interconnections between modules are made using wet-matable connectors, allowing for easy addition or removal in the work environment.
+Interconnections between modules are made using wet-mateable connectors, allowing for easy addition or removal in the work environment.
 The current configuration of SubjuGator 7 has the following design parameters: